HristinaStoyanova68/Angular-Project/README.md

 **BaseUrl:** `http://localhost:3500/users`

+The documentation below assumes you are pre-pending the Base URL to the endpoints in order to make requests.

 - **POST /register**

-    - _Description:_ Register and log in a new user.
+    - _Description:_ Register a new user and log in.
     - _Request:_
     ```json
     {